Where can I get help completing the FAFSA?

 Pitt-Johnstown’s priority filing deadline for institutional aid is April 1.
 You must apply before this date in order to receive maximum consideration for financial aid.

-The deadline for PHEAA (Pennsylvania Higher Education Assistance Agency) State Grant is May 1.
+The deadline for Pennsylvania State Grant is May 1.

 Can I still file the FAFSA after Pitt-Johnstown’s April 1 filing deadline?